rvirostko/vgr/README.md

 TODO

-### `Stash()` and the Scratch Area
+### `SetVar()` and the Scratch Area

-`Stash()` stores intermediate values, typically but not always in the scratch area (top-level variable `_`), for later use in the same statement.
+`SetVar()` stores intermediate values, typically but not always in the scratch area (top-level variable `_`), for later use in the same statement.
 Althought it looks like a function, it operates differently.
 Instead of changing the current result, like most functions do, it stores a copy to the results for later reference.

 The argument is different too: it's not an expression, but a variable name, just like in a `Set` statement.